-Exceedance of the TV has not previously been reported in the Yorkshire and Humberside zone.
-However, it was reported in 2014 and 2016 in the Sheffield Urban Area.
-Reports on measures detailing the exceedance and the measures in place were published in 2014, 2016 and 2018 for the Sheffield Urban Area.2 These reports, for the Sheffield Urban Area, relate to the same sources as in this report for Yorkshire and Humberside.
+Exceedance of the TV was previously reported in the Yorkshire and Humberside zone in 2018 and additionally in the Sheffield Urban Area in 2014 2016 and 2018.
+Reports on measures detailing the exceedance and the measures in place were published in 2018 for the Yorkshire and Humberside zone and in 2014, 2016 and 2018 for the Sheffield Urban Area.2 The reports for the Sheffield Urban Area, relate to the same sources as in the reports for Yorkshire and Humberside.

-This document reports the exceedance situation for 2018 for the Yorkshire and Humberside zone.
+This document reports the exceedance situation for 2019 for the Yorkshire and Humberside zone.